BEST Words!

 Image - Lession Started Image - Button Start

-• What did the picture above say to you?
+• What does the picture below say to you?

-• Do you know how this object sounds, feels, smells, and tastes?
+• Do you know how ice cream sounds, feels, smells, and tastes?

-The word list below is an example of using the BEST words to describe the picture.
+The word list below exemplifies using the BEST words to describe the object in the picture.

 • Do you agree, or would your words be different?

-What are BEST words?
-They are the best words you can think of to describe something.
+The BEST words are the ones you can think of to describe something.

-• Exciting - They can add action to the picture
+BEST words are exciting!
+They add action to the picture.

-• Telling - They tell something about the object
+BEST words are telling!
+They tell something about the picture.

-Once you choose the BEST words to describe the topic, you are ready to put your words into writing!
+Once you choose the BEST words to describe the topic, you are ready to put them into writing!

 An ice cream cone looks like a ball of something yummy and is inviting!
 I love to eat ice cream because it tastes like candy and smells like sugar.
 Ice cream feels smooth in my mouth.
 Chocolate ice cream is my favorite!

 The BEST words you choose are written into a message for others to read.
-The written message helps the reader make a picture in his or her mind!
+The written message helps the reader make a picture in their mind!

 Image - Button Next